Town Fair Tire Foundation Inc

 This funder does not have a public application process.

-The Town Fair Tire Foundation only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds.
+The Town Fair Tire Foundation only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds.
 The foundation is not currently accepting applications.

-Grant decisions are made at the discretion of the foundation's trustees, who identify organizations that align with their mission and strategic priorities.
+Grant decisions are made at the discretion of the foundation's trustees, who identify organisations that align with their mission and strategic priorities.

 Decision Timeline

 Not publicly disclosed.
-The foundation operates on its own internal timeline for identifying and funding preselected organizations.
+The foundation operates on its own internal timeline for identifying and funding preselected organisations.

 Success Rates

 Not publicly disclosed.
-With 589 awards made in 2020 and 135 awards in 2019, the foundation supports a significant number of organizations, though all are by invitation only.
+The foundation supports a significant number of organisations, though all are by invitation only.

 Reapplication Policy

-As the foundation operates on an invitation-only basis with preselected organizations, there is no formal reapplication policy for declined applicants.
-The foundation has shown willingness to provide multi-year support to organizations, as evidenced by Mainstay Supportive Housing receiving grants in consecutive years.
+As the foundation operates on an invitation-only basis with preselected organisations, there is no formal reapplication policy for declined applicants.
+The foundation has shown willingness to provide multi-year support to organisations, as evidenced by Mainstay Supportive Housing receiving grants in consecutive years.

 Application Success Factors

 Since this foundation operates on an invitation-only basis, traditional application success factors do not apply.
-However, organizations that have received grants share these characteristics:
+However, organisations that have received grants share these characteristics:

 - Mission alignment: Strong focus on helping individuals and families affected by poverty